Intrinsically Design-Rule-Compliant Nanophotonic Inverse Design via Learned Generative Manifolds: Introduction

-The combination of a vast solution space and the stringent fabrication compatibility requirements motivates a fundamentally different design paradigm.
+The vast solution space points to the existence of fabrication-compatible designs within.
+However, currently available optimization approaches require external penalty terms and careful hyperparameter scheduling to reach them.
+These two factors motivate a fundamentally different design paradigm.
 In this paper, we introduce a framework for nanophotonic inverse design that utilizes a generative reparameterization to directly parameterize fabrication-compatible devices as a low-dimensional manifold of design rule check (DRC)--compliant geometries within the much larger set of possible solutions.
 By reparameterizing the design search, the ill-posed optimization problem is transformed into a tractable, intrinsically fabrication-compliant framework.
 Our generator network is trained with fabrication-compatibility metrics that enforce minimum feature size and discrete topology while ensuring compatibility with standard CMOS design rules.
 We demonstrate this framework across a variety of devices including power splitters, wavelength multiplexers/demultiplexers, as well as mode converters, and show that optimization converges in significantly fewer iterations while maintaining fabrication compliance throughout.
 Furthermore, by simply adjusting the spatial resolution of the generator layers, we demonstrate that the same approach can be applied to different fabrication platforms, from electron-beam lithography (EBL, $60\,\text{nm}$ minimum feature size) to photolithography (PL, $150\,\text{nm}$ minimum feature size).
 This integration yields high-performance, fabrication-compatible devices while significantly reducing optimization time, offering a scalable pathway toward the next generation of design-rule-compliant integrated photonic technologies.